 Use Workplace Culture to Drive Behavior

-Smart leaders know how to use the power of their workplace culture to drive behavior in a way that helps to not only accelerate their strategy but also to attract, develop, engage and retain top talent.
-While CEOs can certainly have an over-weighted impact on behavioral norms, workplace culture rarely works according to the picture above where an individual holds the majority of sway over the group as a whole.
+Smart leaders know how to use the power of their workplace culture to drive behavior in a way that helps to not only accelerate their strategy but also to attract, develop, engage, and retain top talent.
+While CEOs affect culture and can certainly have an over-weighted impact on team norms, workplace culture rarely works according to the picture above where an individual holds the majority of sway over the group as a whole.

 Workplace Culture Exists by Design or by Default

 Only in extraordinary circumstances and with a very strong, determined leader can a single individual have more influence on changing a corporate culture than the majority of the workforce.
 By design or by default, for good and for bad, a company’s culture shapes the way most of the employees think and behave.
 Those who do not “fit” the organizational culture tend to leave or lose functional status and effectiveness.

 The phenomenon of using workplace culture to drive behavior is active not just in the corporate world.
 Consider the sport of professional cycling.
 Somehow unethical behavior became the norm.